net64-mod/net64-mod.github.io/src/content/wiki/troubleshooting.md

 ### When I join a Server Net64 Crashes

 Make sure you have the emulator on `16MB`.
-You do this by launching your ROM on Project64, going into `Options/Settings/Config<ROM Name>` and there will be a memory drop down menu.
+You do this by launching your ROM on Project64MM, going into `Options/Settings/Config<ROM Name>` and there will be a memory drop down menu.
 Click it and change from `4MB` to `16MB`.

-**Occasionally these settings do reset, which causes Net64 (and potentially your emulator) to crash, so you might have to re-enter them multiple times.**

-Make sure your emulator is unpaused (`F2`) before joining a server.
+### Changes I make in Settings (like Memory) revert when I press OK or Apply

-If it is set correctly, try launching both the Emulator and Net64 as an Administrator (right click the exe, choose run as administrator).
+Try launching both the Emulator and Net64 as an Administrator (right click the exe, choose run as administrator).
 If the problem persists, check if your anti-virus and firewall have an exception made for Net64.
+If either of these has additional features (like "Protected Folders"), you will need to whitelist Net64 and Project64MM in all of them.

 ### Net64 is not launching